rafalp/Misago/dev-docs/plugins/hooks/validate-thread-title-hook.md

     ...
 ```

-Standard Misago function for validating a thread title.
+Misago function for validating a thread title.
 Raises `ValidationError` if the thread title is invalid.

 ### Arguments